v8/v8.dev/src/docs/merge-patch.md

 ```
 Merge-Request: 123
 ```

-once reviewed, this will be adjusted to
+once reviewed, this will be adjusted during the review to:

 ```
 Merge: Approved-123
 or
 Merge: Rejected-123
 ```

-After the CL landed
+After the CL landed, this will be adjusted one more time to:
 ```
 Merge: Merged-123
 ```